andreacalia/docs/completable-future/intro.md

 ## Case study: designing remote APIs

 As explained in this article, `CompletableFuture` is useful when an API need to perform expensive or long operation without blocking the caller Thread and providing, eventually, a result sometime in the future.
-This matching quite well the design of remote services that an application may need to access.
+This matches quite well the design of remote services that an application may need to access.
 As an example, the developer needs to access some Twitter API and she may decide to create an interface for that:

 ```java
 public interface TwitterService {